 - Any time a news article features an Only in Florida type of story that happened in Texas, expect to see a few 'Just leave already!' comments.
 Curiously enough, per capita the states whose residents are most supportive of Texan independencenote (other than Texas itself) are those who generally share political views (Top Five: Louisiana, Oklahoma, Alabama, Alaska, and Arkansas).
 The ones who'd least want to see Texas leave?
 The reliably Democratic states of New England, New York, New Jersey, Upper Midwest, California, and Hawaii.

 - By some estimates, Texas is the most economically independent state in the Union.
-Notably its power grid is almost completely isolated from that of other states, and in the places it is not it only transfers power out.
-Its agriculture and industry are also both robust enough to be self sustaining.
-There would still be vast economic consequences if a succession did happen, but Texas could handle this better than most states.
+Notably, its power grid is almost completely isolated from that of other states, and in the places it is not it only transfers power out.
+Its agriculture and industry are also both robust enough to be self-sustaining.
+There would still be vast economic consequences if a secession did happen, but Texas could handle this better than most states.

 - California was briefly a sovereign nation, until U.S. troops moved in and forcibly made it a territory as part of the Mexican-American war.
 It was mostly a given that it would become a state even before that, though unlike Texas its limbo was solved much sooner, by the Compromise of 1850.